 Many people, though, have a problem with the concept that the Israelites were God’s chosen people.
 Why should God choose one people group over another?
 That doesn’t seem fair or consistent with the idea of racial diversity.
 So it may seem at first blush, but we need to ask: for what purpose did God choose Abraham and his descendants?

 We get glimpses of God’s heart toward others in many places throughout the Bible.
-For instance, we read in Jonah that God sent him to the Ninevehites, enemies of the people of Israel, to warn them of coming judgment.
+For instance, God sent Jonah to the Ninevites, enemies of the people of Israel, to warn them of coming judgment.
 Nineveh was the capital of Assyria, a people that often antagonized and subjugated the Israelites to its power.
-Jonah responds be running away.
-He doesn’t want to go to warn his peoples’ enemies as God instructed.
+That might explains why Jonah responds be running away.
+He doesn’t want to go to warn his peoples’ enemies to turn from God’s judgment!

 When we look for it, we see God’s heart everywhere in the Bible, even in the Old Testament.
-It isn’t all about God’s chosen people, but about God using the people he chose to accomplish His purposes to bless all people (even in spite of the people through whom He chose to accomplish this at times).
+It isn’t all about God’s chosen people, but about God using the people He chose to accomplish His purposes to bless all people (even in spite of the people through whom He chose to accomplish His purposes at times).

-We have looked at the Bible’s overarching themes as they relate to sexism and racism, but nowhere is the Bible clearer about God’s intentions than through the words and life of Jesus.
-So we turn next to what we can learn from Jesus about God’s view of sexism and then to what we can learn from Jesus about God’s view of racism.
+We have begun to at the Bible’s overarching themes as they relate to sexism and racism, but nowhere is the Bible clearer about God’s intentions than through the words and life of Jesus, who is described as “the radiance of God’s glory and the exact representation of his being”.
+(Hebrews 1:3) So we turn next to what we can learn from Jesus about God’s view of sexism and then to what we can learn from Jesus about God’s view of racism.

 This one of the more difficult subjects in the Bible to deal with.
 At least twice, God is revealed to have told the Israelites to wipe out or drive out whole people groups: once when the Israelites returned to the Promised Land from Egypt; and again some years later (because they never did follow through the first time).
 Following are just a few attempts to explain: From Apologetics Press –God’s Just Destruction of the Canaanites; From DesiringGod.org – What Made It Okay for God to Kill Women and Children In the Old Testament?; and from BeThinking.org – Old Testament Mass Killings.